otrv4/otrv4/otrv4.md

    the curve Ed448-Goldilocks.
 See
    [Verifying that a point is on the curve](#verifying-that-a-point-is-on-the-curve) section for details.
-1. If the `Transitional Signature` is present, verify its validity using the OTRv3 DSA key.
+1. If the `Transitional Signature` and OTRv3 DSA key are present and, verify their validity using the OTRv3 DSA key.

 ## Prekey Profile